 The gNB-DU initiates the procedure by sending a NOTIFY message.

 The NOTIFY message shall contain the list of the GBR DRBs associated with notification control for which the QoS is not fulfilled anymore or for which the QoS is fulfilled again by the gNB-DU.
-The gNB-DU may also indicate an alternative QoS parameters set which it can currently fulfil in the Current QoS Parameters Set Index IE.
+The gNB-DU may also indicate an alternative QoS parameters set which it can currently fulfil in the Current QoS Parameters Set Index IE. The gNB-DU may also include the TSC feedback information in the TSC Traffic Characteristics Feedback IE.

 Upon reception of the NOTIFY message, the gNB-CU may identify which are the affected PDU sessions and QoS flows.
 The gNB-CU may inform the 5GC that the QoS for these PDU sessions or QoS flows is not fulfilled any longer or it is fulfilled again.